jazzfool/iced_video_player/README.md

 - Audio support.
 - Programmatic control.
 - Small (around 300 lines).
+- Capture thumbnails from a set of timestamps.

 Limitations (hopefully to be fixed):
 - GStreamer hardware acceleration not working? (leads to choppy playback in some scenarios).